minio/minsql/README.md

 We can get only parts of the data by using any of the supported MinSQL entities, which start with a `$` sign.

 #### Positional
-We can select from the data by it's position, for example to get the first column and the fourth we can use `$1` and `$4`
+We can select from the data by its position, for example to get the first column and the fourth we can use `$1` and `$4`
 ```sql
 SELECT $1, $4 FROM mylog;
 ```